Poohsticks: World Poohsticks Championships

-Winners

 The winners of both the individual and team events receive a trophy or medal, and the second and third-placed individuals and teams also receive a smaller trophy or certificate.
 Despite claims that the game involves skill more than luck, no team or individual has ever won the competition more than once.
 The individual competition usually involves winning three rounds of matches before receiving an entry to the final.